nathanielmiller23/Text-Editor/README.md

-# MillyText Lightweight Python text editor
+# MillyText lightweight Python text editor
 ## Text editor created using the Tk GUI toolkit
 ### Completed this project because of my interest in both developer tools and GUI applications